lennard0011/SeminarCoolblue/README.md

 * ```Bayesian Structural Time Series model```

    In this file, we obtain the Google searches for MediaMarkt and BCC.
 Then, we sum the visit densities for each day of the first half of 2019, and make four Bayesian Structural Time Series models for four distinct periods.
+We construct a synthetic control variable using the website traffic in Belgium during the same period, and the searches for MediaMarkt and BCC.
 For each of these periods, we also test for a trend and for seasonality.

 * ```R Shiny```